Toronto Star

 “We are losing days because it’s sometimes difficult getting through,” says Crawford.
 “The security situation has been getting worse ….
 There can be no development without peace.”

-That’s what Craig Kielburger, co-founder of Toronto-based Free the Children, discovered when he visited Pottuville in eastern Sri Lanka last May — he was escorted by 12 armed guards.
+That’s what Craig Kielburger, co-founder of Toronto-based Free the Children, discovered when he visited Pottuville in eastern Sri Lanka last May A?a??a?? he was escorted by 12 armed guards.

 Kielburger says his development group was able to overcome obstacles in setting up a vocational school that he believes will be the first to reopen in the wake of the tsunami.